Inception-framework/debugger/README.md

 The only thing to do next is transfer the `C/hello_world` binary on the Zybo and execute it.
 There are several ways to transfer a file from the host PC to the Zybo.
 The most convenient, of course, is a network interface and, for instance, `scp`.
 In case none is available, here are several other options:

-### <a name="SDTransfer"></a>Transfer files from host PC to Zybo on SD card
+### <a name="SDTransfer"></a>Transfer files from host PC to Zybo on MicroSD card

-Mount the SD card on your host PC, copy the `C/hello_world` executable on it, eject the SD card, plug it in the Zybo, power on and connect as root.
-Mount the SD card and run the application:
+Mount the MicroSD card on your host PC, copy the `C/hello_world` executable on it, eject the MicroSD card, plug it in the Zybo, power on and connect as root.
+Mount the MicroSD card and run the application:

     # mount /dev/mmcblk0p1 /mnt
     # /mnt/hello_world